2600hz/kazoo/ANNOUNCEMENTS.md

 #### CouchDB

 Upgrading will change the way Kazoo interacts with CouchDB (including deprecating using BigCouch and recommending CouchDB!).
 For most operations, nothing will be noticably different.

+## Upcoming

+### May 2016

+#### Deprecating `deps/mochiweb`

+Most operations have been moved to the Cowboy or Cowlib projects.
+We will formally remove mochiweb from `deps/`.
+If you maintain code apart from Kazoo that uses mochiweb, please either covert to equivalent functionality with Cowboy/Cowlib or plan how you'll build your custom code with your own dependency of mochiweb.

+#### Deprecating `deps/exmpp`

+exmpp library has problems restarting. it will be replaced by `deps/escalus`